 Spellings will be sent home every Friday, and the children will be tested on these the following Friday.
 Your child should spend time learning their spellings at home; little and often is the key!
 Some of these spellings will be personalised, and the teacher will be looking out for these words being spelt correctly in your child’s writing.
 Other words will follow a taught phonic or spelling pattern.

-From September 2019, we will be setting paper home learning for maths.
+In Key Stage 1 and 2, we set paper home learning for maths.
 Your child will have their own maths home learning folder and will receive a home learning sheet every Friday.
 This will need to be completed and handed back by the following Wednesday.

 The home learning will be a consolidation of what the children have been learning in class.

 Your child may be set an additional challenge on Sumdog.
 This will be written at the bottom of the sheet.

 Please continue to encourage your child to play Sumdog and TTRockstars regularly.

 We use Sumdog to support children in maths for years 1 – 6.
 Sumdog is a fantastic website (and APP) that uses motivating games to encourage children to practise their mental maths skills.

 It’s simple to use Sumdog.
 Either log in through your browser, or download the app for iPad & iPhone, Android or Kindle.
 Your child can practise anytime, anywhere!
 As children play, they answer questions.
 Sumdog personalises the questions for each one, and tracks their progress through the school curriculum.